Coronavirus (COVID-19) impact on business aviation

 Middle East & Africa

-- Ethiopia – Now open, with a 14 quarantine.
+- Ethiopia – Open, with a 14 day quarantine.
 Transiting crew are exempt and just need to quarantine for length of stay (1 night).
 Chemical disinfection of the aircraft is also required.

-- Israel – Our ground handling office in Tel Aviv is still open and supporting missions.
+- Israel – Restrictions have been extended to September 1.
+Our ground handling office in Tel Aviv is still open and supporting missions as allowed by the restrictions.

 - South Sudan – Open.

-- Cambodia is allowing foreign nationals, in certain instances to enter.
+- Cambodia – Allowing foreign nationals to enter in certain instances.
 It requires a visa through an embassy or government avenue.
 It also requires medical insurance of $50,000USD and a medical certificate within 72 hours prior to departure.
 COVID test required on arrival.

 - China – The country is still only open to cargo/humanitarian and repatriation flights.

-- Maldives – Lockdown will begin easing in June.
-Resorts and international flights will reopen in July.
+- Maldives – Open.
 Universal Aviation Maldives is ready to assist.

 Visit your country’s local health department.
 Other resources to check include: